 Dexedrine abuse has caused relationship problems or conflicts with others.

-Dexedrine abuse has caused the user to failing to meet responsibilities at work, school, or home.
+Dexedrine abuse has caused the user to fail to meet responsibilities at work, school, or home.

 The user experiences uncomfortable or painful withdrawal symptoms when they stop taking Dexedrine or reduce their dose.